Momentum

 The Bottom Line

-Traders looking to capture the strongest moves in the market often turn to Momentum.
-Momentum is the practice of buying assets that are rising and selling assets that are falling, based on the empirically proven tendency for trends to persist.
-Through indicators like RSI and MACD, traders can measure the velocity of price changes to time their entries and exits.
-On the other hand, momentum can turn quickly, leaving latecomers holding the bag at the top.
-Ultimately, whether used as a core investment factor or a tactical trading tool, Momentum requires strict risk management and the discipline to follow the trend until it bends.
+Traders looking to capture the strongest and most sustained moves in the global financial markets often turn to Momentum as their primary guiding principle.
+Momentum is the proven practice of buying assets that are aggressively rising and selling those that are falling, based on the empirically observed and long-standing tendency for market trends to persist over intermediate time horizons.
+Through the disciplined use of technical indicators like the RSI and MACD, traders can accurately measure the velocity of price changes to time their entries and exits with professional precision.
+On the other hand, it is vital to remember that momentum can reverse with violent speed, often leaving latecomers holding significantly devalued assets at the absolute top of a cycle.
+Ultimately, whether it is utilized as a foundational institutional investment factor or as a tactical intraday trading tool, Momentum requires a commitment to strict risk management, clinical stop-loss discipline, and the psychological strength to follow a trend until the very moment it officially bends.
+In the high-speed world of modern finance, momentum is the kinetic energy that drives alpha.

 At a Glance